DFE-Digital/bat-design-history/app/posts/manage-teacher-training-applications/2021-09-20-emailing-candidate-when-the-status-of-their-conditions-has-been-updated.md

 ((provider)) has updated the status of your conditions for ((course)).

-They’ve marked the following condition as met:
+They’ve marked the following conditions as met:

 - ((condition))
+- ((condition))

 They’ve marked the following condition as pending:

 - ((condition))

-The following condition still need to be met:
+The following conditions still need to be met:

 - ((condition))
 - ((condition))